-Acquisition-related expenses associated with this business combination were ¥108 million for the year ended 31st March 2022, all included in "selling, general and administrative expenses" in the consolidated statement of comprehensive income.
-Acquisition-related expenses recorded by the year ended 31st March 2021 were ¥367 million.
+Acquisition-related expenses associated with this business combination were ¥475 million.
+Acquisitionrelated expenses recorded by the year ended 31st March 2022 were ¥108 million, all included in "selling, general and administrative expenses" in the consolidated statement of comprehensive income.
 (3) Cash flows from the acquisition